ANTS3010 Introduction to Social Anthropology

 OverviewThis module offers Stage 3 students the opportunity to design, execute, and write up a dissertation project of their own devising.
 Students may pursue a module of library-based research under supervision on a particular topic and/or undertake limited ethnographic research on that topic.
 The topic, and the way it is researched, will be of the student's own choosing.
 All projects must be supervised by a member of staff in Social Anthropology, with whom the student has arranged to work before registering for the module.
-Students who wish to do a project on this module should collect the information sheet from the School Undergraduate Office during Stage 2 (this includes students on a Year Abroad programme) not later than then end of the online module registration period in the Spring Term.
+Students who wish to do a project on this module should collect the information sheet from the School Office during Stage 2 (this includes students on a Year Abroad programme) not later than then end of the online module registration period in the Spring Term.

 This module appears in:

-BA Social Anthropology; Joint Honours; with a Year Abroad; with a Language
+Stage 3 only, BA Social Anthropology; Joint Honours; with a Year Abroad; with a Language

 Method of assessment

 Not applicable; the reading for the project will be pursued under the advice of the supervisor, and tailored to the needs of the student and the specific topic that he or she is researching.

 8.1 formulate a research project and to present it and its organising thesis statement convincingly to a supervisor;

 8.2 locate relevant sources of data, using library holdings and original ethnographic fieldwork where relevant, for developing and elaborating a thesis;